inbalmishal/Computer-Vision---Detect-cars-in-a-roundabout/README.md

 The files in this repository:
 - finalProject - The notebook of the code.
 - P1_roundabout - The original video of the cars in the square.
-- poster - The poster of the project that includes the steps, the tools that used and the conclusion of the project.
 - final_detection - The project result.
 If you run the code in "finalProject" this video will be created for you.